Harold Fawcus: Later military career and life

-Fawcus served during World War One and was promoted to the rank of lieutenant colonel in March 1915.
+Fawcus served during the war and was promoted to the rank of lieutenant colonel in March 1915.
 He was made a member of the Order of St Michael and St George in the 1915 Birthday Honours.
 He was made a temporary colonel in April 1917.
 He awarded the Croix de guerre by France in June 1917.
 Throughout the course of the war, Fawcus was mentioned in dispatches six times.

 Following the war, he was promoted to the rank of brevet colonel in June 1919, and in the same year he served in the Third Anglo-Afghan War.
 He served as an assistant director-general at the War Office from June 1922 – July 1926.
 He was appointed as the honorary physician to George V in January 1923, following the retirement of Sir Alfred Blenkinsop.
 He was promoted to the full rank of colonel in June 1926, with appointment in the same month as a deputy director-general at the War Office.
 He was promoted to the rank of major-general in October 1926.
 He was knighted in the 1928 Birthday Honours.
 He was appointed as the director-general of Army Medical Services in September 1929, at which point he was promoted to the rank of lieutenant-general.
 He was made a member of the Order of the Bath in the 1931 New Year Honours.
 Fawcus was presented with an honorary degree in civil law by Durham University in 1930.
 He served as the director-general of Army Medical Services until his retirement from active service in March 1934.
 Following his retirement he was replaced as the personal physician for George V by J. W. L. Scott.
 While serving as director-general, he won the General's Cup in golf at Sandwich in 1931.

 He became the director-general of the British Red Cross in 1934, a position he would hold until 1938.
 He was appointed as the colonel commandant of the Royal Army Medical Corps in December 1938, a ceremonial role he would hold until he relinquished it in August 1941 on account of ill health.
 He was instrumental in developing professional opportunities for Royal Army Medical Corps personal and in revising the status of the Royal Army Medical College, both endeavours he self-funded at no cost to the state.
 He was a commissioner for the Royal Hospital Chelsea.
 He also presided over the Duke-Fingard Inhalation Treatment Centre in Kensington, where he sought to make advancements in the treatment of asthma.
-He died at Hillingdon in October 1947, with his funeral service carried out in the Guards Chapel, Wellington Barracks.
+He died at the age of 71 at Hillingdon in October 1947, with his funeral service carried out in the Guards Chapel, Wellington Barracks.